MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/service-description/device-list.md

 &#x00B3; This can be implemented either through a new device acquisition or by re-imaging a previously acquired device.
 The Surface Laptop 2, Pro 6, and Go devices meet these requirements from the factory and only require re-imaging if they were previously used as a non-MMD device per the first-run requirement.

 &#8308; Approval date corresponds to the day the model was officially added to the Microsoft Managed Desktop catalog.
-Archive date refers to the date on which these models will be subject to a shorter management period; any device of this model onboarded to MMD after this date will not receive a full three year ITaaS term.
+Archive date refers to the date on which these models will be subject to a shorter management period; any devices onboarded after this date will not receive a full three year ITaaS term.
 Retirement date refers to the date on which this model will no longer be supported by Microsoft Managed Desktop.

 &#8309; For more questions on HP devices contact <a href="mailto:mmd@hp.com">mmd@hp.com</a>.